Statement of Additional Information (SAI)

 Performance data quoted represents past performance and is no guarantee of future results.
 Current performance may be lower or higher than the performance data quoted.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than the original cost.
 To obtain performance information current to the most recent month-end, call the Fund at 888-99-ABSOLUTE.
 Returns include the reinvestment of dividends and capital gains.
 Some of the Fund’s fees were waived or expenses reimbursed; otherwise, returns would have been lower.

-As stated in the prospectus, the Absolute Strategies Fund’s total annual operating expense ratio (gross) for Institutional Shares is 2.37% and the net expense ratio is 1.67% through August 1, 2021.
-However, the Fund’s Adviser has contractually agreed to waive its fee and/or reimburse Fund expenses to limit Total Annual Fund Operating Expenses to 1.99% (the “Expense Cap”) through August 1, 2021.
+The Absolute Strategies Fund’s total annual operating expense ratio (gross) for Institutional Shares is 2.81% and the net expense ratio is 2.25%.
+However, the Fund’s Adviser has contractually agreed to waive its fee and/ or reimburse Fund expenses to limit Total Annual Fund Operating Expenses to 1.70% (the “Expense Cap”) through July 31, 2025.
 This Expense Cap, which excludes all taxes, interest, portfolio transaction expenses, dividend and interest expenses on short sales, acquired fund fees and expenses, broker fees, proxy expenses and extraordinary expenses, may only be raised or eliminated with the consent of the Board of Trustees.

 ABSOLUTE INVESTMENT ADVISERS & ABSOLUTE FUNDS – Introduction